I don’t want to be all doomsday here…

 You’ll notice that good titles tend to be a bit longer.
 This isn’t always the case, but longer titles allow you to be more specific about what the freebie is and why the reader should care about it.

 (Psst—I have a free guide on how to create memorable names for your packages, products, and lead magnets.
-Get it here.)
+Get it here, no email required.)

 Have you made any of these lead magnet mistakes?